-- 17.1 Ultrasonic cleaners may be of the 'stand-alone' ultrasonic bath type or may be WDs of Type 1 or Type 2 (multiple chamber or conveyor) or they may be one stage of a Type 2 WD.
-Many Type 1 ultrasonic cleaners do not incorporate a disinfection stage and are intended for use as a pre-cleaning process before final cleaning and disinfection in a WD for surgical instruments (see Chapter 13). - 17.2 Some ultrasonic cleaners are equipped with means to irrigate hollow instruments such as endoscopes.
+- 17.1 Precautions must be taken to ensure that the microbiological quality of the final rinse water will not compromise in any way the efficacy of the process.
+The final rinse water will require to be of high quality and shown to be free of mycobacteria.
+The microbiological quality of the final rinse water should be monitored weekly to ensure compliance. - 17.2 Ultrasonic cleaners may be of the 'stand-alone' ultrasonic bath type or may be WDs of Type 1 or Type 2 (multiple chamber or conveyor) or they may be one stage of a Type 2 WD.
+Many Type 1 ultrasonic cleaners do not incorporate a disinfection stage and are intended for use as a pre-cleaning process before final cleaning and disinfection in a WD for surgical instruments (see Chapter 13). - 17.3 Some ultrasonic cleaners are equipped with means to irrigate hollow instruments such as endoscopes.
 These WDs should be tested both with the general reference load and the endoscope/MAT reference load (see below).